ryuzu001/120bfinalproj/README.md

 # Countdown - UCR EE/CS 120B Final Project

 This is my UCR EE/CS120B Embedded Systems Final project for Spring 2018.
-My project is a custom implementation of the gameshow Countdown on an ATMEL ATMEGA1284 Microcontroller.
+My project is a custom implementation of the gameshow Countdown on an ATMEGA1284 Microcontroller.
 Countdown is a math-based British TV game show that has the participants compete to use all given numbers in a math equation to equal a set number in a given amount of time (usually 30 seconds).
 For example, the contestants are given the numbers

 1 2 and 3, and the math equation must equal 6, one possible answer would be